Chia-Network/bls-signatures/js-bindings/README.md

 ### Test

 To run tests, you need node.js installed.

-To run the tests, build the library, go to the build directory and run
+Build the library, go to the build directory and run
 ```bash
 npm i
 npm test